-“we urge you to stand as just leaders and extend the hand of mercy to these young people, and, by staying these executions, correct a great injustice.”
+“We urge you to stand as just leaders and extend the hand of mercy to these young people, and, by staying these execution, correct a great injustice.”

 Nobel Laureates to Saudi Arabia: The Letter